wuyichen24/locking-redis/docs/Read_Write_Lock.md

       - `<id>`: The unique identifier of the data record.
    - The format of value: `<identifier>`
       - `<identifier>`: The identifier of the write lock.
 This identifier will be verified when releasing the write lock.

+### Logic
+#### Acquire Read Lock
+- If there is no write lock on the data record, the thread/client can acquire a read lock on the data record.
+   - Add the lock identifier into the Set of the identifiers for the read lock on the same data record (This check-and-set operation is implemented in Lua script, to avoid other threads/clients to intervene the resources during the operation).
+   - Return the lock identifer to the thread/client.

+#### Release Read Lock
+- Check the Set of the identifiers for the read lock has a lock identifier which is same with the lock identifier provided by the thread/client.
+- Remove the lock identifier from the Set.

+#### Acquire Write Lock
+- If there is no write lock or read lock on the data record, the thread/client can acquire a write lock on the data record.
+   - Add a new key-value pair in Redis: { key=`writelock:<datatype>:<id>`, value=`<identifier>` }
+   - Return the lock identifer to the thread/client.

+#### Release Write Lock
+- Check there is no change on the lock identifier (Compare the lock identifer provided by the thread/client with the identifier of the write lock in Redis).
+- Delete the key-value pair for the write lock.